 Block 4: Art after Empire: from Colonialism to Globalisation

 In this final block you'll explore the relationship between art and visual culture in Europe and the ‘wider world’ from the early 20th century through to the contemporary era of globalisation.
-Artists such as Pablo Picasso and Henri Matisse appropriated non-Western art in ways that would later be deemed to be Eurocentric, whereas in the interwar period avant-garde artists such as the Surrealists were radically anti-imperialist.
-The complex interaction between art, politics and post-colonial struggles is explored in the work of Diego Rivera and Mexican muralist painters as well as more recent installation, multi-media and film.
-You'll study the role of museums, international exhibitions and biennials, alongside patterns of artistic migration across continents and the growing use of communication technologies under globalisation.
+Artists such as Pablo Picasso and Henri Matisse appropriated non-Western art in ways that would later be deemed to be Eurocentric, whereas in the interwar period, avant-garde artists such as the Surrealists were radically anti-imperialist.
+The complex interaction between art, politics and post-colonial struggle is explored in the work of Diego Rivera and other Mexican muralist painters, as well as more recent installations, multi-media works and film.
+You'll study the role of museums, international exhibitions and biennials alongside patterns of artistic migration across continents and the increasing importance of communication technologies under globalisation.

 Supporting learning resources

-You will use Open Design Studio at several points in your study of the module and this will enable you to collaborate with other students by sharing images.
+You will use Open Design Studio at several points in your study of the module, enabling you to collaborate with other students by sharing images.
 Online forums will also help you exchange ideas with your peers as well as the module team.

 You will learn